Tomtss/partner-api-docs/maas-pro.md

 ### Errors

-The following errors can be returned for this model.

 Code|Detail|ErrorCode
 -----|-----|-----
 StatusBadRequest|Zoneidwasempty|EmptyZoneID
+StatusInternalServerError| |

 # Miscellaneous
 ## GDPR requests
-Since the righ to be forgotten and other GDPR-requests require that we go through all our systems.
-Requests are handled by either the partner or end user contacting [customer support](/customer-support/).
+Since the righ to be forgotten and other GDPR-requests require that we go through all our systems manually.
+Requests are handled by contacting [customer support](/poc/).

+## Endpoints planned
+The following endpoints are added to our roadmap and will be made available shortly.

+### Operational zones
+We plan to build an endpoint to see what operational zones you have access to.
+For now, you will recieve the zone and id for the zone you are operating in once you recieve access to them from Voi.

-## Endpoints not built
+## Endpoints not planned
-For clarity, here we list endpoints that are not available but have at some point been requested.
-We will notify all our partners if they become available.
+For clarity, here we list endpoints that are not available.
+We have not planned to build them as of yet but will notify all our partners if we do.

 ### Users
-It's not possible for partners to update user details or delete users.
+It's not possible to delete users.

 ### Products
-Partners cannot add, update or delete products, contact Voi if you need to do this.
+Partners cannot add, update or delete products, contact Voi if you need to.

-### Operational zones
-There is no endpoint to see what operational zones you have access to.
-You will recieve the id for the zone you are operating in once you recieve access to them from Voi.

 ### Lock and reserve
 Since the feature is not widely used, we have not included lock and reserve in our API.